 Hospital pass or one hell of an opportunity?

-One thing’s for sure: whoever steps into Roy Hodgson’s shoes at Selhurst Park will have a difficult summer on their hands, with several Eagles stars out of contract and the powers-that-be reportedly key to lower the average age of the Premier League’s oldest squad.
+One thing’s for sure: new Eagles boss Patrick VIera has a difficult summer on his hands as he looks to hit the ground running from the dugout for the first time in English football, with several Eagles stars out of contract and the powers-that-be reportedly key to lower the average age of the Premier League’s oldest squad.

-It’s back to square one for the Toffees.
+It’s back to square one for the Toffees under Rafa Benitez.
 The departure of Carlo Ancelotti has scorched any hopes of a rapid-fire move into the transfer market this summer, but the new man at Goodison will have strong foundations to build on, if he can just improve on that atrocious home record.

 Leeds were guaranteed to burn out.
 The Premier League would expose their naivety… They wouldn’t get anywhere by staying loyal to Championship players.
 How Marcelo Bielsa’s band of brothers proved most of their doubters wrong as they recorded a first top-half finish in the Premier League in 19 years.

 Now it’s quashing the ‘second season syndrome’ malaise that must be the target for the Argentinean, although Leeds’ energetic style of play should ensure they have a better chance of avoiding the fate of Sheffield Utd, who fell the wrong side of fine margins in 2020/21 after mostly edging tight games in their first season back.

 Bielsa is notoriously precise with his dabbling in the transfer market, preferring to bide his time to land players that fit with his ethos, but he’s made some encouraging progress this summer by bringing in Jack Harrison on a permanent deal and swooping for versatile Spanish defender Junior Firpo.